Lumaphore/.github/profile/README.md

 ## magic

 Lumaphore makes use of erasure codes, which means that only 65% - 70% of the total number of data packets needs to be scanned for the original file to be received.

 ---
+# Future work
+## encrypted AR displays
+Lumaphore and Augmented Reality could work really nicely together.
+Instead of drawing data plainly on monitors, Lumaphor-encoded and encrypted data (TTM or STM) could be drawn on-screen and only authenticated devices would be able to render the contained data on a virtual display.

+---
 ## Lumaphore data operations